mocks-server/website/docs/advanced-custom-route-handlers.md

 #### `constructor(fixture, core)`

-If the `recognize` static method returns `true`, then the constructor will be called passing again the fixture, and the mocks-server `core` instance, which contains methods described in the [programmatic usage chapter](advanced-programmatic-usage.md).
+If the `recognize` static method returns `true`, then the constructor will be called passing again the fixture, and the mocks-server `core` instance, which contains methods described in the [core API chapter](api-core-api.md).

 #### `requestMatch(req)`